phylo42/RAPPAS/README.md

 **-w (--workdir)** | directory | Set the directory to save the database in.
 **-d (--database)** | file | the *.union file created at previous DB build step.
 **-q (--queries)** | file | The query reads, in fasta format.

+__Note on -Xm[x]G option__:
+Reuse the value used in the database build phase, as loading the database will basically require the same amount of memory.

 The *.jplace describing the placements of all queries will be written in the ./workdir/logs directory.